DIRACGrid-test/DIRAC/docs/source/DeveloperGuide/DevelopmentModel/ReleaseProcedure/index.rst

 The command will compile tar files as well as release notes in *html* and *pdf* formats.
 In the end of its execution, the *dirac-distribution* will print out a command that can be used to upload generated release files to a predefined repository ( see :ref:`dirac_projects` ).

+It's now time to advertise that new releases have been created.
+Use the DIRAC google forum.